MCP for Tasks and CRM

 What it can do in CRM

-• Search for contacts and organizations across your workspace
+• Search for contacts, organizations, and deals across your workspace

-• Create contacts, organizations, boards, and pipeline lists
+• Create contacts, organizations, deals, boards, and pipeline lists

 • Move records through a pipeline and assign owners